velipso/whisky/README.md

 node whisky.js print b 2 12 379
 ```

-The strategy I used for finding the whisky functions was to start small and only search across 10
-functions.
-Once that process finished, I increased the total to 50, 100, etc, until I was satisfied
-with the results.

 ### Summary of Results

 | Dimension | Functions searched | Tests performed | Primary ID    | Alternate ID   |